MosGeo/ParticlePack/README.md

 ## Getting started

 The compiled version uses a parameter file to define the simulation parameters.
+The source code can be ran inside Unity and the same parameters can be modified in the platform.

 ## Published research studies using Particula